-- California Proposition 65 This product contains formaldehyde, which depending on temperature and humidity, may be emitted from the product.
-Weyerhaeuser has evaluated formaldehyde emission rates from its products and have found these rates to be below the significant risk level.
-The user should determine whether formaldehyde emissions resulting from its site specific use, handling, ventilation design, capacity and final construction design for this product could exceed the safe harbor level - Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer. - Pennsylvania This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, the product may emit wood dust.
-Formaldehyde and wood dust appear on Pennsylvania's Appendix A, Hazardous Substance List. - New Jersey This product contains formaldehyde which, depending on temperature and humidity, may be emitted from the product.
-When cut or otherwise machined, the product may emit wood dust.
-Formaldehyde and wood dust appear on New Jersey's Environmental Hazardous Substance List. - Minnesota Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins. - SARA 313 Information: To the best of our knowledge, this product contains formaldehyde at de minimis concentrations (<0.1%) and is not subjected to the SARA Title III Section 313 supplier notification requirements. - SARA 311/312 Hazard Category: This product has been reviewed according the EPA "Hazard Categories: promulgated under SARA Title III, Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories:
+California Proposition 65 - Warning: Drilling, sawing, sanding or machining wood products generates wood dust, a substance known to the State of California to cause cancer.

+Pennsylvania - When cut or otherwise machined, the product may emit wood dust, wood dust, paraffin wax and soybean oil (CAS# 8001-22-7) appear on Pennsylvania's Appendix A, Hazardous Substance List

+New Jersey - When cut or otherwise machined, the product may emit wood dust.
+Wood dust is on the New Jersey Environmental Hazardous Substance List.

+Minnesota - Minnesota Statutes, 1984, Sections 144.495 and 325F.181 do not apply to this product; these statues apply to plywood, particleboard and MDF and other products manufactured with ureaformaldehyde resins.

+SARA 313 Information: To the best of our knowledge, this product contains no chemical subjected to the SARA Title III Section 313 supplier notification requirements.

+SARA 311/312 Hazard Category: This product has been reviewed according the EPA "Hazard Categories: promulgated under SARA Title III, Sections 311 and 312 and is considered, under applicable definitions, to meet the following categories: